C0D3D3V/Moodle-DL/moodle_documentation.md

 4. mod_assign_get_assignments (since version 2.4)
 * Returns the courses and assignments for the users capability  (Basicly the files stored in assignmets (except the submissions))
+* set courseid[0] to a course id to get only one course instead of all enroled ones

 ```
 {